 DIY Secondary Glazing

-Secondary glazing is an option for single glazed windows where double or triple glazing may not be possible, practical or affordable.
+If you want to make your home more efficient, but can’t get double or triple glazing, you can get something called secondary glazing.
 Ashburton Futures have developed a method which is supported by Dartmoor National Park Authority.
 Download the DIY Secondary Glazing Guide.

 Draught Busting and Secondary Glazing Manual